-As a slip you are the highest profile fielding position because you are at the sharpest end of the game.
+In the slips you are at the sharpest end of the game.

 As the slip position covers a wide area there are several ways to lay out the slip cordon:

-- One slip: A single slip is common with spinners (especially ones moving the ball away from the bat).
-It's also used by seamers who are moving to a more defensive field but are still hoping for an edge, or those who tend to move the ball in towards the batsman and have close catchers on the leg side.
+- One slip: A single slip is common with spinners or seamers who are moving to a more defensive field but are still hoping for an edge.
+Seamers who tend to move the ball in towards the batsman and have close catchers on the leg side have just one slip even in attack.

 - Two slips: This is a very common configuration in club cricket early in the game where wickets are needed and so a wider area needs to be covered for the catch.
-It's usually combined with a gulley fielder.
+It's often combined with a gully fielder.

 - Three slips: Quicker bowlers, or medium pacers on the attack can add an extra slip if there is enough carry.
-Sometimes the gulley is better employed at third slip depending on the style of batsman and the line and length of the bowler.
+Gully is better employed at third slip in many cases.

-When it comes to deciding where to stand in the slips, the traditional coaching books still have it right:
+When it comes to deciding where to stand in the slips, some basics are:

 - Stand arms length away from the 'keeper or other slips.